indexdata/yaz4j/README.md

 ## Unix

-On Unix, the `pkg-config` utility is used to get compiler flags and linker libraries for the shared object.
+On Unix, the `yaz-config` utility is used to get compiler flags and linker libraries for the shared object.
 Usually it's enough to install as whole.
 If there are packages for YAZ already, use install the "devel" package or "dev" package.